jleist64-droid/Python-Projects-and-Assignments/README.md

 - Python Operators and Input Handling
 - Project Descriptions

-Lab 1 - Python Basics
+Lab 1 - Python Basics:
 Introduces Python syntax, variables, basic data types, and simple operations.

-Lab 2 - List Operations and Inputs
+Lab 2 - List Operations and Inputs:
 Practice with Python lists, indexing, slicing, and user input handling.

-Lab 3 - Interactive Ordering System
+Lab 3 - Interactive Ordering System:
 Builds a console-based ordering system that takes user input, validates entries, and calculates totals.

-Lab 4 - Data Analysis | Dictionaries
+Lab 4 - Data Analysis | Dictionaries:
 Focus on Python dictionaries for storing and analyzing data, with exercises demonstrating key-value operations.

-Lab 5 - Functions and Loops
+Lab 5 - Functions and Loops:
 Introduces defining functions, loops, and combining both to automate repetitive tasks.

-Practice With Conditionals
+Practice With Conditionals:
 Exercises using if, elif, and else to create workflow logic and handle multiple conditions.

-Pricing Calculator
+Pricing Calculator:
 Develops a calculator for product pricing, including markup tiers, shipping, and sales tax, with full error handling for invalid input.

-Python Fundamentals Practice
+**Python Fundamentals Practice:**
 A collection of miscellaneous practice exercises reinforcing Python basics, operators, and workflow design.

-Python Operators and Input Handling
+**Python Operators and Input Handling:**
 Exercises focusing on arithmetic, logical, and comparison operators, combined with input validation.